Connections are important, especially in these times, so MDNSW is running online groups using Zoom.

 - Info Share – for adults with MD and their carers

-- FSHD Friends – a new group for people living with FSHD
+- FSHD Friends – a group for people living with FSHD

 - SMArties – an online version of the SMArties gatherings, for people living with SMA

-Find out about our online groups on our Events page.
+Find out what’s on this week on our Events page.

 In order to keep our groups safe we are using best practice guidelines and we also have Expected standards of behaviour for online groups